4 principles to design your dream Japanese kitchen

 Pared down colour schemes

 When it comes to colour schemes, in keeping with the influence of nature, Japanese design really celebrates the use of natural colours for decor in a simple and understated fashion.
-So called earthy colours such as brown and green can be used to great affect.
+So called earthy colours such as brown and green can be used to great effect.

 Neutral and monochromatic colours, such as the black and white patterns of the shoji screens, that are synonymous with Japanese interior design, are also a good choice.